zizisoft/gitlock/README.md

 In the generated directory there's a readme file.
 Everyone can follow the steps in it to prove your copyright.

+Caution: If using `--all`, the generated proof may be very big if every commit holds a large number of files.
+Here's the estimated proof size in bytes: `100 * number_of_files_in_each_commit * number_of_commits`.
+So, take care if you have 600,000 commits with each having 50,000 files, such as the Linux Kernel (the world's largest Git repo).
+In these cases, don't use `--all`.

 Synopsis 7:

 ```